Eisteddfod: 1901–1920

 In 1905, Thomas Marchant Williams was knighted by King Edward VII for his part in the revival of the Cymmrodorion Society and the establishment of the National Eisteddfod Association.

 During the 1912 National Eisteddfod at Wrexham, T.H.
-Parry-Williams achieved for the first time the almost unheard of feat of winning both the chair and crown.
+Parry-Williams achieved for the first time the almost unheard of feat of winning both the chair and the crown.
 Parry-Williams later recalled returning home to Rhyd-ddu, where had been working as a hired hand on the farm of a relative.
-Upon telling his employer of his double-victory, Parry-Williams was advised to, "seek grace."
-When Parry-Williams then informed his employer that both victories had gained him £40, the relative shouted in angry disbelief, "Ac mi gwnest nhw i gyd ar dy din!!!" ('And you earned them all sitting on your arse!!!')
+Upon telling his employer of his double victory, Parry-Williams was advised to "seek grace".
+When Parry-Williams then informed his employer that both victories had gained him £40, the relative shouted in angry disbelief, "Ac mi gwnest nhw i gyd ar dy din!!!" ('And you did them all sitting on your arse!!!')

-One of the most dramatic events in the 900-year history of the eisteddfod took place on 6 September 1917, during World War I. It was the award of the bardic chair during the second day of the 1917 National Eisteddfod of Wales at Birkenhead Park in the English city of the same name.
+One of the most dramatic events in the 900-year history of the eisteddfod took place on 6 September 1917, during World War I. It was the award of the bardic chair during the second day of the 1917 National Eisteddfod of Wales at Birkenhead Park in the English town of the same name.
 The three adjudicators in the chair competition agreed unanimously that the best awdl by far on the set theme Yr Arwr ('The Hero') had been submitted under the pseudonym Fleur-de-lis.
 The bard was then summoned three times by the Archdruid Dyfed to stand up, in vain.
-The Archdruid then announced that poet who submitted the winning awdl had died during the short time between mailing his submission and the actual date of the eisteddfod.
-His name was Private Ellis Humphrey Evans, whose bardic name was Hedd Wyn ('Blessed Peace'), of the 15th Battalion, Royal Welch Fusiliers, and he had fallen during the trench warfare, "Somewhere in France."
+The Archdruid then announced that the poet who submitted the winning awdl had died during the short time between mailing his submission and the date of the eisteddfod.
+His name was Private Ellis Humphrey Evans, whose bardic name was Hedd Wyn ('Blessed Peace'), of the 15th Battalion, Royal Welch Fusiliers, and he had fallen during the trench warfare, "somewhere in France".
 The bardic chair was covered with a black sheet and, according to newspaper reports, "there wasn't a dry eye in the pavilion."
 Ever since, the 1917 National Eisteddfod of Wales has been referred to as "Eisteddfod y Gadair Ddu" ('The Eisteddfod of the Black Chair').